ejade42/ggDNAvis/README.md

   (e.g. 0 to 255), whereas the x-axis is normalised to 0-1.
 - `side_scale_title`: The desired title for the right-hand scalebar, if turned on.
 Defaults to `NULL`.
-- `outline_colour`: The colour of the outline around the whole scalebar.
-  Defaults to black.
 - `outline_linewidth`: The width of the outline around the whole scalebar.
 Can be set to 0 to remove outline.
 Defaults to 1.